Shadi Petosky: 2021–present: Live-action series, writing, and other work

+Personal life

 Gender and sexuality

 Petosky came out as queer prior to coming out as trans.
 (Note: See 36:30 in the Queery podcast.)
 When she did start to identify as trans, gay men she was romantically involved with would ridicule her for it.
 (Note: See 36:41 in the Queery podcast.)
 She started seeking therapy around age 24, primarily surrounding her transness.
 (Note: See 34:37 in the Queery podcast.)
 She describes it as taking place at a time in the world when "it was a really popular....it was popular to think that if you were [a male to female] trans [person] and you liked men, you were just a self-loathing homosexual, so I believed that hard-core, that, like, I was just...I...I liked boys, I knew I liked boys but I couldn't imagine myself...I had to picture myself as a woman [...] to be able to have an intimate relationship with a boy."
 (Note: See 34:37 in the Queery podcast.)
 Eventually, Petosky began subscribing to radical feminist ideology and "got really into trying to, like, break down gender and completely eradicate it from my mind."
 (Note: See 38:10 in the Queery podcast.)